Advent 25: JESUS IS BORN!

 You Just Can’t Make This Stuff Up

-On the one side, you have a pregnant virgin with an elderly cousin who is also pregnant, both of which have been announced by angels from Heaven.
+On the one side, you have a pregnant virgin with an elderly, pregnant cousin, both of which were announced by angels from Heaven.

-On the other hand, you have a Pagan ruler who wants to get as much tax money as he can from those he is ruling over.
+On the other hand, you have a Pagan ruler who wants to get as much tax money as he can from those he rules over.

 What do they have in common?
 God is sovereign over them all.
-Somehow, God put it in the heart of this Caesar that he needed to tax the people of Israel, and the best way to do this is to get everyone back to their ancestral hometowns so they can be properly registered.
-And it just so happens that this is the exact time that Mary is getting ready to give birth to her son.
+Somehow, God put it in the heart of this Caesar that he needed to tax the people of Israel, and the best way to do this was to get everyone back to their ancestral hometowns so they could be properly registered.
+And it just so happens that is the exact time Mary is getting ready to give birth to her son.
 No way!
 Do you realize the odds of this happening?
 It’s absolutely crazy.
-Joseph and Mary were not trying to intentionally make sure that the prophecy about the Messiah coming from Bethlehem got fulfilled (they might not have even put it together).
+Joseph and Mary were not intentionally fulfilling the prophecy about the Messiah coming from Bethlehem (they might not have even put it together).

 So there we have it.
 God made a way to bring Mary to Bethlehem to give birth to Jesus.
 You all know the story.
-They tried to find a hotel to stay in but everything was booked.
+They tried to find a hotel, but everything was booked.
 The only place they could get shelter was a run-down stable.

 Reflection